-Is your wildest dream singing for thousands of adoring fans?
+Is your wildest dream becoming a singing star who performs for thousands of adoring fans?
 Do you have pipes made of gold?
-If you’re a talented singer and ready for the spotlight, it’s time to start thinking about launching a career as a vocalist.
-Whether you’re an aspiring pop star or hoping to headline a Broadway musical, there are a few things to keep in mind as you lay the foundation to become a famous singer.
+If you’re a talented vocalist and ready for the spotlight, it’s time to start thinking about launching a singing career.
+Whether you’re an aspiring pop star or hoping to headline a Broadway musical, there are a few things to keep in mind as you lay the foundation to become a famous singer, though.
 Follow the steps below and you could see your name in lights—and hear your voice around the world!

 Speaking of breath support, every successful singer you’ve ever heard has worked with a vocal coach or teacher.
 As professionals, they are familiar with proper vocal technique and can help you apply what you’ve learned to your repertoire.
 Plus, they can help you work through any specific issues you’re facing—whether it’s extending your vocal range or shifting seamlessly between different registers.
 Many professional vocalists say their coach knows their voice even better than they do.
 A teacher’s expertise comes in handy when your instrument is fatigued, or when you’re prepping for an upcoming singing gig or audition.
 Find one you trust and who believes in your talent.